 A GDS Primer: What is the GDS and Which Travel Agents Need It?

 That’s right.
 If you are a leisure travel agent, there’s a huge whopping huge chance that you don’t need to use a GDS.
+If you want to become a corporate travel agent though?
+That's a whole different story.
 Much more on this later, but before we get there . . . a brief history of the GDS!1

 Before the Dawn of the GDS